The Privatized, Corporatized, Medicalized and Deregulated Way of Life in The United States

 As Robert Whitaker writes: “In my book Anatomy of an Epidemic, I investigated this storytelling process [the psychiatric narrative on the value of drugs].
 In the first sections of the book, I reported on a number of studies funded by the National Institute of Mental Health, the World Health Organization, and other governmental agencies that told of unmedicated psychiatric patients doing better over the long-term than those who stayed on the drugs.
 In the latter part of the book, I investigated whether these studies were ever written about in psychiatric texts.
 Here’s what I found: None of the studies was discussed at any length, and in the few instances when one of the studies was mentioned in a textbook, the authors spun the results to protect the image of the drugs.”
 Some of the psychiatric patients develop serotonin syndrome, a “potentially life-threatening” disease.
 Instead, the narrative should be about diet and exercise for psychological problems, not the deadly drugs brought to the market by a fraudulent medical scheme.
 If you think the better answer is the latest and greatest new drug, think again.
 “New prescription drugs have a 1 in 5 chance of causing serious reactions after they have been approved.
 That is why expert physicians recommend not taking new drugs for at least five years [after initial marketing of the drug] unless patients have first tried better-established options, and have the need to do so.”
 And as we hasten the approval of drugs, the drugs become less effective and less safe.
 Accelerated approval of drugs has been brought about by intense lobbying of the pharma industry, and now we have drugs on the market with no evidence that they work.
 As Dr. Steven-Huy Han, M.D., a UCLA liver specialist, has said about these drugs, “I have no idea if the drug will make them better.”
 But it is good for the medical and drug business, where FDA-regulated products account for about a fifth of every dollar spent by U.S. consumers.
 In our current business model of medicine and drugs, Janet Woodcook, M.D., then (2016) director of the FDA’s Center for Drug Evaluation and Research, would approve a drug because if she didn’t, the company making the drug, “would see its stock price crash and probably go out of business.”
 In other words, the FDA was acting to promote a drug company and its drug, not doing its job to protect US citizens from ineffective and dangerous drugs.
 Physicians sell more than 4 billion prescription drugs per year in the US.
 Many of these drugs don’t work, and when they do, often it’s because of the placebo effect.
 For example, published in the British Medical Journal (BMJ), “less than five per cent of patients receiving long-term treatment with statins are likely to obtain any benefit whatsoever.”
 Cheap “sugar pills” sold by someone in white jacket would often yield better results without the adverse side-effects.
 What works better than drugs to lower cholesterol and prevent heart disease?
 A plant forward diet.

-In our capitalist healthcare system, billionaires, such as Mark Cuban, create companies with hype, stating that they’ll lower the cost of prescription drugs.
+In our capitalist healthcare system, billionaires, such as Mark Cuban of Dallas, Texas, create companies with hype, stating that they’ll lower the cost of prescription drugs.
 In reality, in many cases, the price quotes that patients see on the Cuban’s website are higher than they’d get at their local pharmacy, and the only drugs they sell are the cheaper generic drugs.
 And many of the drugs in the US have been manufactured overseas, particularly India and China, where quality control is lacking.
 Many pharmaceutical companies, such as Eli Lilly, GlaxoSmithKline, Merck, and Pfizer, often use contract manufacturers.
 This means the company distributing the medication is not the one that manufactured it.
 Drug companies purposely make it difficult to know where their drugs are made, but it is possible to find out.
 Although I don’t use any drugs (none, no aspirin, no Ibuprofen, no acetaminophen, nothing), I always encourage family and friends to check the country of origin for the drugs they consume.
 BTW, acetaminophen toxicity is the second most common cause of liver transplantation worldwide and the most common cause of liver transplantation in the US.
+And Cox-2 inhibitors, such as Celebrex, frequently prescribed for treating inflammatory conditions such as arthritis, have been linked to heart failure, doubling the risk of heart failure hospitalizations in one study of a post-myocardial infarction population.
 If the country of origin for your drug is India, I suggest they look for an alternative drug.
 If you’re using eye drops, for example, you may want to know where the product was manufactured.
 Vision loss from eye drops manufactured in India is yet another example of profits over health.
 People are dying, others are having their eyes surgically removed because of these eye drops.
+Further, as written in the NY Times, “A highly drug-resistant bacteria that was linked to eyedrops imported from India and that spread from person to person in a Connecticut long-term care center has prompted concerns that the strain could gain a foothold in U.S. health care settings.”
 While the eye drops made in India may blind you, the cough syrup from India may kill you.
 With a lack of proper manufacturing processes and regulatory oversight, India can manufacture drugs cheaply and enable higher profits for US drug companies.
 Part of the Reagan Revolution, the medical industrial complex uses the trickle down business model where manufacturing is done overseas using child labor, cheap wages, and deregulation to keep costs low and profits high.
 In this business model no one wins other than the wealthy.
 The US middle class is gutted, and poor people overseas are exploited, and those taking these drugs are often diseased from the drug itself. , termed an iatrogenic disorder in the medical business.
 In one example of iatrogenic disease, “about 7% of people with parkinsonism have developed their symptoms following treatment with particular medications.
 This form of Parkinsonism is called ‘drug-induced Parkinsonism’.”
 And if you land in the hospital after being harmed by a prescription drug, watch out for the rapidly spreading Candida auris, a drug resistant fungus spreading in hospitals that may be killing between 30-60% of those infected.
 My point here is not to scare you, rather to bring about a realization that lifestyle factors, including diet and exercise, can prevent these deadly scenarios involving drugs, physicians, and hospitals.
 Prevention is key, and diseases such as colorectal cancer, the incidence of which is rising quickly in the US among young people, and is obviously due to lifestyle factors, such as binge drinking and the consumption of sugary drinks and processed foods, can likely be brought under control by diet.

 Did you know that eating soy and walnuts that contain D-serine, can prevent aging of the hypothalamus and help maintain our cognitive abilities?
 It’s important to point out that there is much misinformation about soy and the estrogen-like compounds found in soy.
 These compounds are called isoflavones and even though they are structurally similar to estrogen, they don’t have the negative effects associated with estrogen replacement treatment.
 Soy isoflavones bind to different receptors (ER-Beta) than estrogen and reduces the risk of breast and other types of cancer.
 Soy is safe and does not cause cancer, but actually prevents it, and doesn’t cause early onset of puberty in girls, it doesn’t cause fibroids or thyroid disease and it does not affect male hormones.
 Soy and soy products such as Tofu are excellent sources of protein, fiber and many other healthful nutrients.
 But, as Dr. Eric Reinhart, M.D., Ph.D. says, “The American medical profession has been part of a cartel, more or less.
 It’s been a trade union that has sought to protect its own economic interest, very often at the cost of patient well-being.”
 Healthy diets are a loser for physician income, but drugs make money.
 As I’ve written in The Medicalization of America, the AMA is largely responsible for our greedy and dangerous healthcare system.
 Dr. Reinhart goes on to say, “From the 1930s onwards, doctors [physicians] have been part of political organizing to prevent what was regarded a little bit later as socialized medicine — the idea that medical care might become a matter of rights rather than something governed by a revenue interest.
 The AMA [American Medical Association] was largely formed to do this, to advocate for doctor’s [physician’s] interests, their financial interests, and also their desire for autonomy to not have any kind of interference from government.”
 When the US government brought about Medicare and Medicaid, the AMA helped to setup the programs realizing that government funding, the people’s tax dollars, could be used to fund their privatized medical treatment system.
 This meant more income for procedures and drugs that more frequently than not, don’t work.
 Their mantra was and is, “let practicing physicians decide what works for their patients.”
 Who cares if most medical procedures don’t work, so long as I make money.
 In other words, good food is for health so we’re mum on that and actually promulgate bad information on diet, such as the keto diet, medical treatment is about money.